What Is a WebRTC Leak

 WebRTC uses ICE candidates to discover network paths for real-time connections.
 These candidates can include local IPs, public IPs, and relay addresses.

-If your browser exposes a public IP that belongs to your ISP rather than your VPN exit, you have a WebRTC leak even if other tests look safe.
+If your browser exposes a public IP belonging to your ISP instead of your VPN, you have a WebRTC leak even if other tests look safe.

 ICE candidates are generated quickly, and even a brief exposure can be captured by a site during the connection setup phase.